mcci-catena/Catena-Sketches/catena4551_test01/README.md

 ### Setting up DFU on a Linux or Windows PC

 Early versions of the MCCI BSP do not include an INF file (Windows) or sample rules (Linux) to teach your system what to do.
-The procedures posted here show how to set things up manually: https://github.com/vpowar/LoRaWAN_SensorNetworks-Catena#uploading-code.
+The procedures posted [here](https://github.com/vpowar/LoRaWAN_SensorNetworks-Catena#uploading-code) show how to set things up manually.

 You may also refer to the detailed procedures that are part of the user manual.
 Please see: